sisoneng/XAutomation/README.md

 ##### HOW TO RUN XAutomation
 1. Open your command prompt
 2. Check first if your node.js is installed already using command `node -v` if your node.js is not yet installed download [node.js](https://nodejs.org/en/)
+3. Run command npm install nodemon.
+Check if nodemon is now installed (nodemon --version)
-3. Run command `nodemon server` in XAutomation folder.
+4. Run command `nodemon server` in XAutomation folder.
 "Server started at port 3000" should appear.
-4. Open your browser.
+5. Open your browser.
 Type in URL the `http://localhost:3000/`
-5. Done.